JasmineZhen218/BiGraph4TME/README.md

     * recurrence-free survival: 0: not recurrent; 1: recurrent
 * `length`: survival time in month; type: float

+Missing values in these required columns will raise errors.

 ## Fit BiGraph model with discovery set
 ```
 from bi_graph import BiGraph